MOSEK/Mosek.jl/doc/Mosek-Functions.rst

 MSK_RES_ERR_LOWER_BOUND_IS_A_NAN = 1390

-    The lower bound specified is not a number (nan).
+    The lower bound specificied is not a number (nan).

 MSK_RES_ERR_LP_DUP_SLACK_NAME = 1152